angulardevelopment/todo-crud-app/README.md

 Todo App to add the notes.
 - simple CRUD app to list, add, remove car number plates with their owner names.
 - Added some validations: car number plate validation (total 6 chars - first 3 - letters A-Z, last 3 numbers), only unique car number plates are allowed;
+Todo App-

+What you will learn:

+Creating new tasks.

+Validating fields.

+Filtering tasks (completed, active, all).

+Make use of filter and reduce functions.

+fundamentals concepts of Javascript.

 ## Subscribe and Stay Updated!